tom-deman/linux-server/README.md

 # HTTP

-To build the HTTP and GLPI I followed the tutorial on the GLPI official website By just replacing with our correct credentials and skipping the undesired parts.: https://faq.teclib.com/03_knowledgebase/procedures/install_glpi/
+To build the HTTP and GLPI I followed the tutorial on the GLPI official website by just replacing with our correct credentials and skipping the undesired parts: https://faq.teclib.com/03_knowledgebase/procedures/install_glpi/

 <br>

-What give us this when done with it:
+What give us this:

 ![alt text](assets/glpi.png)

 <br>

-I also set up a Firewall basic settings:
+I also set up a Firewall basic setting:

 ```bash
     sudo ufw allow 22,80,443,53